schizoakustik/glitchtools/README.md

 `join_and_mosh file1 file2`

-The JoinerAndMosher takes two arguments, both files.
+The Joiner And Mosher takes two arguments, both files.
 (If they're not avi files, it will try to convert them.)
 The script will then
 * keep the frames up to and including the first keyframe of the first file (so, in most cases just the first but you never know)
 * remove all keyframes from the second file
 * mosh the two files together